 - Adjust the focus using the focus ring. - Adjust the Brightness, Contrast, Sharpness, and Gamma settings on the Video menu.
-If you're viewing a computer image, also try adjusting the Tracking and Sync buttons on the projector's control panel.

-When you change video settings, you should be able to see the effect on the screen immediately.
-If you don't like the new settings, you can always select Reset to return to the factory default settings.

-- Try pressing the Auto button on the remote control or the Enter button on the control panel to automatically reset the video settings. - There may be dirt or smears on the lens.
+If you're viewing a computer image, also try adjusting the Tracking and Sync buttons on the control panel.
+When you change video settings, you should be able to see the effect on the screen immediately. - Try pressing Auto on the remote control or the Enter button on the control panel to automatically reset the video settings. - There may be dirt or smears on the lens.
 Clean the lens as described on page 77.